GabrielBrotas/Learning-Journey/docs/core-thread-process.md

 - One rendering the GUI that displays the spinner

 Both of these threads execute one after the other to give the illusion of concurrent execution

+### **Working of Core and Thread**

+The **core** is a hardware component and performs and has the ability to run one task at one time.

+But **multiple cores** can support multiple applications to be executed without any disruptions.

+If the user is planning to set up a game, some parts of cores are required to run the game, some needed to check other background applications like skype, chrome, Facebook, etc. **But the CPU should supports multithreading** to executes these effectively to fetch the relevant information from the application within a minimum response time.
+Multithreading just makes the process fast and organized, and convert into better performance.
+It increases power consumption but rarely causes a rise in temperature.

+A CPU performance will depend upon the number of cores on the machine and the speed at which the individual cores can execute instructions.

 ## **Concurrency and Parallelism**